kailash-manasarovar/statement/docs/timeline/2023/november.md

 [![Hanuman temple](../../content/tweets/november-2023/hanuman-temple.png)](https://x.com/1FRGVN/status/1730355508186386608)

 - I realize my cousin Leah is also stalking me.
-Leah has been honey-trapped by British criminal gangs since around 2004.
-She is extremely vulnerable.
-I wonder why she is stalking me, and who told her about me.
-Remember, at this time I'm still no contact with my family, so I'm believed to be incredibly vulnerable to criminals who like to target wealthy and isolated women.
+- Leah has been honey-trapped by British criminal gangs since around 2004.
+- She is extremely vulnerable.
+- I wonder why she is stalking me, and who told her about me.
+- Remember, at this time I still have no contact with my family, so I'm believed to be incredibly vulnerable to criminals who like to target wealthy and isolated women.

 [![Leah](../../content/tweets/november-2023/leah.png)](https://x.com/1FRGVN/status/1726718042657501286)

-- I talk a lot about forgiveness on X. I believe that the `@g_lamarche` account is likely to be Domingo, or close to him, as it was coming up on Google search for `@jctot19`.
+- I talk a lot about forgiveness on X.
+- I believe that the `@g_lamarche` account is likely to be Domingo, or close to him, as it was coming up on Google search for `@jctot19` and I believe this account warns and advises me about things going on at the conservatory and elsewhere.

 [![Forgiveness](../../content/tweets/november-2023/forgiveness.png)](https://x.com/1FRGVN/status/1726728150854341050)

-- Note the `@g_lamarche` account has "manada" as location. *Manada* is famously what the Spanish called the gang-rape team that attacked the lone woman at the Pamplona fiestas.
+- Note the `@g_lamarche` account has "manada" as location.
+- *Manada* is famously what the Spanish called the gang-rape team that attacked the lone woman at the Pamplona fiestas.
 - I use the word in my [speech in Madrid](../2024/may.md#my-speech).

 [![Manada](../../content/tweets/november-2023/manada.png)](https://x.com/g_lamarche)

 - I'm so nervous at the conservatory, I'm convinced they're planning another attack.
-I tweet about my concerns.
-Carrie 2 is obviously a reference to [Carrie 1 on 12th June](june.md#monday-12th-june-2023).
+- I tweet about my concerns.
+- Carrie 2 is obviously a reference to [Carrie 1 on 12th June](june.md#monday-12th-june-2023).

 [![Carrie 2 in rehearsal](../../content/tweets/november-2023/concerned-carrie-2-is-in-rehearsal.png)](https://x.com/1FRGVN/status/1729784281482907991)

 - I tweet my concerns about having a heart attack very early in the morning.
-This is evidence I'm up and worried, but I also wonder if tweets like these signpost the times criminals entered my flat while I was sedated.
+- This is evidence I'm up and worried, but I also wonder if tweets like these signpost the times that criminals entered my flat while I was sedated.

 [![Heart attack](../../content/tweets/november-2023/heart-attack.png)](https://x.com/1FRGVN/status/1729385938495602851)

-- The tweet just before the one about the heart attack is also curiously early.
+- Many of these tweets are also curiously early.
 - Waking up with music in my head is something that never happens to me outside of when I lived at my apartment in Carrer Furs.

 [![Waking up with music in my head](../../content/tweets/november-2023/tweet-before-heart-attack.png)](https://x.com/1FRGVN/status/1729391103089012935)